How do we assess pupils' learning?

 In addition to the above, there will be three 'formal' assessment points or 'data checkpoints' in the year.
-These will take place at the beginning of the spring term and at the end of the summer term.
-We will use DFE tests for reading and mathematics in years 2 & 6 as well as NFER tests for Year 1, 3, and 5, as these will provide us with a standardised score and detailed gap analysis to tell us how much progress your child is making and if they are on track to meet National Curriculum expectations for their age range.
+These will take place at the end of each term.
+We will use DFE tests for reading and mathematics in years 2 & 6 as well as Learn by Questions tests for Year 2, 3, 4 and 5, as these will provide us with a standardised score and detailed gap analysis to tell us how much progress your child is making and if they are on track to meet National Curriculum expectations for their age range.
 The tests will also inform us about our next steps in teaching.
 We will use teacher assessment for writing and in Early Years.
-Children's reading ability will be 'Benchmarked' termly to ensure a good match of reading book to ability.
+Children's reading ability will be 'benchmarked' every half-term to ensure a good match of reading books and individuals' ability to master fluency.

 Children in Years 1 and 6 will continue to sit the statutory assessments in the summer term and Year 4 pupils will sit the national multiplication table check in the summer term.

 How we share this information with parents:

 - Online learning review, at least once each term, a child will share online learning from their English and mathematics books, ready to share their progress with parents.
 Parents have an opportunity to make comments on this to share with their child and the class teacher.

-- Following each 'Data-Snapshot' we will report to parents via an online system.
+- Following each 'Data-Snapshot', we will report to parents via an online system (Arbor).
 Pupils will be assessed as working 'below', 'at', or 'above' expectations for their age.
 These descriptors will also be used for assessing progress from starting points (end of reception or Year 2).

 - Discussions at parent, teacher, consultation meetings in the Autumn and Spring terms are based on the assessment system in place for each age group.

 - Parents also receive a termly report and outcomes of statutory assessments at the end of the Summer Term.